Learning Partial Equivariances from Data: Partial Group Equivariant Networks

 Vital to our approach is the Monte Carlo approximation to the group convolution presented in Sec.~\ref{sec:preliminaries}:

-As shown in Appx.~\ref{appx:monte_carlo}, this approximation is equivariant to $\gG$ in expectation if the elements in the input and output space, $\{u_i\}, \{v_j\}$ are uniformly sampled from the Haar measure, i.e., $ u_i, v_j \sim \mu_{\gG}(\cdot)$.\footnote{\citet{finzi2020generalizing} show a similar result where $u_i$ and $v_j$ are the same points and thus $v_j \sim \mu_{\gG}(\cdot)$ suffices.}
+As shown in Appx.~\ref{appx:monte_carlo}, this approximation is equivariant to $\gG$ in expectation if the elements in the input and output domain are uniformly sampled from the Haar measure, i.e., $ u_i, v_j \sim \mu_{\gG}(\cdot)$.\footnote{\citet{finzi2020generalizing} show a similar result where $u_i$ and $v_j$ are the same points and thus $v_j \sim \mu_{\gG}(\cdot)$ suffices.}

-\textbf{Approach.} Our main observation is that we can prioritize sampling specific group elements during the group convolution by learning a probability distribution $\mathrm{p}(g)$ over the elements of the group.

-When group convolutions draw elements uniformly from the entire group, each group element is drawn with equal probability and thus, the resulting approximation is fully equivariant in expectation.
-However, we can also define a different probability distribution with which some samples are drawn with larger probability.
-For instance, we can sample from a predefined region, e.g., rotations in $[-\frac{\pi}{2}, \frac{\pi}{2}]$, by defining a probability distribution which is uniform in this range, but zero otherwise.
-In the limit, we can forget a certain equivariance by letting this distribution collapse to a single point, e.g., the identity, along the corresponding group dimension.
+\textbf{Approach.} Our main observation is that we can prioritize sampling specific group elements during the group convolution by learning a probability distribution $\mathrm{p}(u)$ over the elements of the group.
+When group convolutions draw elements uniformly from the group, each group element is drawn with equal probability and thus, the resulting approximation is fully equivariant in expectation.
+However, we can also define a different probability distribution that draws some samples with larger probability.
+For instance, we can sample from a certain region, e.g., rotations in $[-\frac{\pi}{2}, \frac{\pi}{2}]$, by defining a probability distribution on the group $\mathrm{p}(u)$ which is uniform in this range, but zero otherwise.
+The same principle can be used to forget an equivariance by letting this distribution collapse to a single point, e.g., the identity, along the corresponding group dimension.

-In other words, learning a proper probability distribution $\mathrm{p}(g)$ on the group elements can be used to effectively learn a subset of the group.
-Based on this intuition, we define a probability distribution $\mathrm{p}(g)$ on the output space of the operation, i.e., on $ \{u_i\}$, in order to learn a subset of the group $\gS^{(2)}$ upon which partial equivariance is defined.
-Note that we only need to learn a distribution on the output space for each layer.
-This is because group convolutional layers are applied sequentially, and thus the subset of the input space is learned by a distribution on the output space of the previous layer.
+In other words, learning a probability distribution $\mathrm{p}(u)$ on the group that is non-zero \textit{only} in a subset of the group can be used to effectively learn this subset.
+Specifically, we define a probability distribution $\mathrm{p}(u)$ on the output domain of the group convolution in order to learn a subset of the group $\gS^{(2)}$ upon which partial equivariance is defined.
+Note that we only need to define a distribution on the output domain of each layer.
+This is because neural networks apply layers sequentially, and thus the distribution on the output domain of the previous layer defines the input domain of the next layer.